Lincolnshire GP practices deliver 5.68 million appointments in 2024/25

 During 2024/25, the number of GPs in Lincolnshire increased by 25 full-time roles.
 This growth is largely attributed to the county’s high conversion rate of trainees into fully qualified GPs and targeted support for recruitment and retention.
 Nationally, GP trainees and locums are reporting fewer available opportunities, and NHS England has introduced the GP Additional Roles scheme in response.

-Did not attend (DNA) rates are relatively low for Lincolnshire, coming in at 3.2% in April 2025 — the national average rate is 4.2.
+Did not attend (DNA) rates are relatively low for Lincolnshire, coming in at 3.2 per cent in April 2025 — the national average rate is 4.2.

 “This indicates that people in Lincolnshire are generally taking up the offer of an appointment and that booked appointments are accessible and at a convenient time and place,” reads the report.